 The main benefit of a dome camera is that they are vandal resistant.
 Most of your current models require a special tool to remove the glass, making it much more difficult to gain entry to the camera itself.
 They also provide a cleaner look for interior applications.

 The Flaws of Dome Cameras

 While dome cameras may have a cleaner look on the outside, the image quality may become diminished over time.
 We install a lot of security cameras in Louisiana and are constantly battling humidity.
-The curved glass in front of the lens causes a glare issue once it gets any moisture (humid environments) on the glass.
-Another issue are environments such as kitchens that have a constant change of temperature, steam, frying grease, etc. In the photo below, you can see that the image is pretty sub par for this dome camera.
+The curved glass in front of the lens causes a glaring issue once it gets any moisture (humid environments) on the glass.
+Another issue is environments such as kitchens that have a constant change of temperature, steam, frying grease, etc. In the photo below, you can see that the image is pretty sub-par for this dome camera.

 Turret cameras or eyeball cameras utilize a flat facing that keeps the lens of the cameras as well as the IR apart from one another.

-The major benefits that come with having a turret camera is that they are easy to install as well as the flat face lowers the chances of having any glaring issues.
+The major benefits that come with having a turret camera are that they are easy to install as well as the flat face lowers the chances of having any glaring issues.

 All models that we install today are rated at IP66 or IP67 so they do provide a high level of protection for all environments.

-Even in humid conditions, the turret cameras performance is much better than what the dome cameras provide.
-The image below is much more crisp and was actually taken right after a long period of rain.
+Even in humid conditions, the turret camera’s performance is much better than what the dome cameras provide.
+The image below is much crisper and was actually taken right after a long period of rain.

 The 03 Closeout